This post contains affiliate links. Please read our disclosure policy.

 Use this Method to make the Freezer Burritos:

-Cook sausage.
-Heat the oil in a nonstick skillet, add the sausage, cook, and crumble into small bits
+Heat the oil in a nonstick skillet, add the sausage, cook, and crumble into small bits.
+For extra flavor, add a diced onion.

-Reheat.
 When ready to reheat bake at 400 degrees for about 25 minutes, flipping halfway.
-You can also reheat in the microwave on a place for 4-6 minutes flipping halfway.
+You can also reheat in the microwave on a place for 4-6 minutes flipping halfway, or cook in the Air Fryer at 350 for about 15 minutes (this is our favorite method.)

 Tater Tot Preparation: Opt for tater tot crowns or thinner variations for a more even distribution within the burrito.
 Bake them slightly crispier than you might normally, so they don’t become too soggy when reheating.